steveklabnik/blog/_posts/2011-05-10-contributing-to-ruby-s-documentation.md

 layout: post
 ---

+### Update!

+I'm now making it even easier than this: [Read my new post about how I'll do this for you](/2011/08/22/im-making-it-dead-simple-to-contribute-to-ruby-s-documentation.html).
+That said, if you want to do it yourself, the following will tell you how.

+### Original Article

 Ruby 1.9.3 is coming out soon! [drbrain has challenged the Ruby community to improve its documentation][1], but some people were asking about how to do so.
 So I made a video!